open-telemetry/otel-arrow/RELEASING.md

-To make a release of one or more Golang modules in the the OTel Arrow repository, follow these steps.
+To make a release of one or more Golang modules in the OTel Arrow repository, follow these steps.

 1. Using Git, checkout the version of the repo that will be released